Melissa Riso Bares Cleavage In Lustrous Green Bikini Top

 "Sublime as always Melissa," appraised a third admirer.

-The Playboy TV alum’s amber-brown irises glinted in the light along with her hair and glossy, mauve-hued lips while she peered into the camera with a wide, toothy smile.
+The Playboy TV alum's amber-brown irises glinted in the light along with her hair and glossy, mauve-hued lips while she peered into the camera with a wide toothy smile.
 Meanwhile, she held her left hand to the side of her head while her right reached out of the frame, presumably to capture the shot with her device.

-The greatest shine came off of her tiny, green top, which masked little beyond the NSFW areas of her prominent bustline.
-Consequently, Riso’s cleavage was impossible to ignore, and the upper portion of her sculpted abdominal zone was similarly fetching at the lower edge of the photo’s frame.
+The greatest shine came off of her tiny green top, which masked little beyond the NSFW areas of her prominent bustline.
+Consequently, Riso's cleavage was impossible to ignore, and the upper portion of her sculpted abdominal zone was similarly fetching at the lower edge of the photo's frame.

 She completed the look with a thin, choker-style necklace that was laden with small charms.